 In our area, access to 1200 acres, almost four sections of land will be fenced off and inaccessible.
 The view of the area south of the Burlington Northern railroad tracks will be blocked by more than four miles of both gargantuan solar panels, more than 15 feet high, and electrical substation(s) rising to high voltage transmission lines, 75 feet and 125 feet high respectively.

 Property values never survive the installation of industrial facilities near residential areas.
 Newberry is already suffering from loss of residents and the consequent abandonment of homes and properties.
 These solar facilities can only contribute to the problem.
 Will residents choose to sell out, abandon before the possible solar cataclysm?

 We certainly pray that it isn’t necessary.
-Solar facilities don’t pay most of the property taxes on their project at least until after 2025 and our fire department and community recreational facilities won’t survive such a radical decrease in property tax revenues that can accompany property devaluation and/or abandonment.
+Our fire department and community recreational facilities won’t survive such a radical decrease in property tax revenues that can accompany property devaluation and/or abandonment.

 Synopsis of Stats

 Name: Minneola Solar I, LLC